Know before you go

 When to visit

-Opening timesAround High Tide the reserve may be cut off.
+Opening timesAround high tide the nature reserve may be cut off.

 Best time to visitApril to August